Maine Mendoza: Writing career

-Mendoza has been maintaining a personal blog, the Pessimistic Optimist Bella, since 2012 and she revealed in April 2017 that she is planning to release a book in the latter part of 2017 and her blog is one of her inspirations in writing the book.
-According to her, the book, which will focus on her personal life, will have no ghostwriters as she will personally write the book herself.
+Mendoza has been maintaining a personal blog, the Pessimistic Optimist Bella, since 2012.
 In October 2017, her first autobiographical book entitled Yup, I Am That Girl was published by Summit Media and was launched on October 26, 2017.
 The book's title is based on her Twitter account's bio and according to its short description, an unfiltered version of her personal blog.
 After the book launching was declared, the #YupIAmThatGirl trended on Twitter and book authors Lang Leav and Michael Faudet reacted positively to Mendoza's book.
 Her book was already sold out in just four hours after a bookstore announced its availability.